-Any qualified voter may designate in writing another person to pick up a mail ballot for the voter.
+Any qualified voter may designate in writing another person to pick up a vote-by-mail ballot for the voter.
 Carry out ballots are available to a designee up to five days prior to the election.
-The designee may only pick up two (2) mail ballots per election other than his or her own, except for the ballots picked up for members of his or her immediate family.
-The designee must provide picture identification, the written authorization from the voter and complete an affidavit.
-Absentee/mail ballots may not be delivered on Election Day unless there is an emergency.
-An affidavit affirming the facts will be necessary to allow delivery of Absentee Ballot.
+The designee may only pick up two (2) vote-by-mail ballots per election other than his or her own, except for the ballots picked up for members of his or her immediate family.
+The designee must provide picture identification, written authorization from the voter and complete an affidavit.
+Vote-by-mail ballots may not be delivered on Election Day unless there is an emergency.
+An affidavit affirming the facts will be necessary to allow delivery of a vote-by-mail ballot on election day.

-Deadline to Request Absentee/Mail Ballot
+Deadline to Request Vote-by-mail Ballot

-A request for an absentee/mail ballot to be mailed to a voter must be received no later than 5 p.m. on the sixth day before the election by the supervisor of elections.
-The supervisor of elections shall mail absentee ballots to voters requesting ballots by such deadline no later than 4 days before the election.
+A request for a vote-by-mail ballot to be mailed to a voter must be received no later than 5 p.m. on the sixth day before the election by the Supervisor of Elections.
+The Supervisor of Elections shall mail the vote-by-mail ballots to voters requesting ballots by such deadline no later than 4 days before the election.